George Bullock (British Army officer): Military career

 Bullock is remembered as moving Government House to the centre of Bermuda's social life.
-The British Government saw Bermuda more as a base than as a colony.
+The British government saw Bermuda more as a base than as a colony.
 Since the American War of Independence, the Royal Naval Dockyard, Bermuda had been constructed and served as the headquarters of the Royal Navy in the western North Atlantic, and the large Bermuda Garrison had been built up to defend it.
 Vast sums had been spent in the 19th century on fortifying the islands, and its governors were appointed almost exclusively from the general officers of the British Army, especially from the Royal Engineers and the Royal Artillery.

 Bullock's predecessors had kept a distance from Bermuda's civilian population, but he made efforts to interact socially, opening Government House to prominent Bermudians and visitors, such as US President-elect Woodrow Wilson, for social functions.
 He also made efforts to take part in the normal social life of the colony.

 When Britain declared war on Germany in 1914, during the First World War, Bullock was temporarily overseas on leave, having left on the 25 July.
-The commanding officer of the 2nd Battalion of the Lincolnshire Regiment (2 Lincolns), based at Prospect Camp, Lieutenant-Colonel George Bunbury McAndrew, found himself acting Governor and Commander-in-Chief of Bermuda in Bullock's absence, and oversaw the colony's placement onto a war footing.
+The commanding officer (CO) of the 2nd Battalion of the Lincolnshire Regiment (2 Lincolns), based at Prospect Camp, Lieutenant Colonel George Bunbury McAndrew, found himself acting Governor and Commander-in-Chief of Bermuda in Bullock's absence, and oversaw the colony's placement onto a war footing.
 His leave cancelled, Bullock returned to Bermuda on the 7 August.

 Bullock's Boys.
 The first contingent of the BVRC to the Lincolns, training in Bermuda for the Western Front, Winter 1914–15.

 A contingent from the Bermuda Volunteer Rifle Corps (BVRC) was detached in December 1914 to train for the Front.
 It was hoped this could join 2 Lincolns, but when it arrived in England 2 Lincolns was already in France.
 It was initially attached to the 3rd Battalion, before being attached to the First Battalion (1 Lincolns) on in France as two extra platoons.
 It was the first colonial volunteer contingent to reach the Western Front when it arrived there in June, 1915.
 The contingent had trained at Warwick Camp, in Bermuda, over the winter of 1914–1915.
 As the BVRC still had to meet its obligations as part of the garrison, maintaining patrols and guarding key points around the archipelago, it did not have enough officers to provide an Adjutant to the cadre.
 Bullock filled this role himself, a job normally performed by a captain.
 The contingent, as a result, was popularly known as Bullock's Boys.